 About the study

-GfK conducted an online survey with over 27,000 consumers aged 15 or older in 22 countries.
+GfK conducted an online survey with over 27,000 consumers aged 15 or older in 22 markets.
 Fieldwork was carried out over the summer 2015 and the data have been weighted to reflect the demographic composition of the online population age 15+ in each market.
-The countries included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.
+The markets included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.

 GfK is the trusted source of relevant market and consumer information that enables its clients to make smarter decisions.
 More than 13,000 market research experts combine their passion with GfK’s long-standing data science experience.
 This allows GfK to deliver vital global insights matched with local market intelligence from more than 100 countries.
 By using innovative technologies and data sciences, GfK turns big data into smart data, enabling its clients to improve their competitive edge and enrich consumers’ experiences and choices.